 - Applicants with an International Baccalaureate with a final examination in English A Language and Literature.

 - Applicants from Austria, Belgium (Flanders), Denmark, Germany, Estonia, Finland, Hungary, Latvia, Lithuania, Luxemburg, Norway, Romania, Slovakia and Sweden who have obtained one of the diplomas present in the Nuffic diploma list, including a final examination in English.

 About the School

-Are you interested in an English-taught Bachelor or Master programme with a practical approach?
+Are you interested in an English-taught Bachelor or Master's program with a practical approach?
 Come and study at Van Hall Larenstein, the most sustainable University of Applied Sciences in Holland! ...
 Read More